cayasryan/VLM-for-Jetson-Orin-Nano/README.md

 This repository contains a Vision-Language Model (VLM) interface built using Gradio and designed to run on the Jetson Orin Nano.

+In this demo, you can capture an image from your webcam and interact with the VLM model by asking questions related to the captured image.

 ## Setup Instructions

 ### 1. Set up Jetson Orin Nano